mrdav30/MEANcore/README.md

 * Angular - Angular's [Official Website](https://angular.io/) is a great starting point.
 * Node.js - Start by going through [Node.js Official Website](http://nodejs.org/) and this [StackOverflow Thread](http://stackoverflow.com/questions/2353818/how-do-i-get-started-with-node-js), which should get you going with the Node.js platform in no time.

+Checkout our blog [Techievor](https://techievor.com/blog/post/2019/02/28/how-to-install-the-mean-stack-with-meancore-on-windows) built on meancore for a full rundown on the full MEAN stack setup.

 ## Prerequisites
 Make sure you have installed all of the following prerequisites on your development machine:
 * Git - [Download & Install Git](https://git-scm.com/downloads).
 OSX and Linux machines typically have this already installed.